erixom/portfolio/Leveraging AQ Data for Asthma/readme.md

 ## Findings

 - Poor air quality correlates directly with increased asthma medication usage and ER visits.
-- Platforms like **Propeller Health** showed reductions in hospitalizations, improved medication adherence, and high patient satisfaction.
+- Platforms like **Propeller Health** showed reductions in hospitalizations, improved medication adherence, and led to high patient satisfaction.
 - Despite successful outcomes, many of these platforms have shut down.
 - Future research into the integration of data and ML models is needed.